Art, life and fashion for Chanel on Paris Fashion Week runway

 But Lagerfeld departed from the classic Chanel book with a series of kaleidoscopic print dresses inspired by brushstrokes.

-While the brash multi-colored palette may give some Chanel fans pause, the dresses’ intricate pleating, strips of fabric that fluttered as the models moved and petal-like ruffles were delicate works of ... art.
+While the brash multi-coloured palette may give some Chanel fans pause, the dresses’ intricate pleating, strips of fabric that fluttered as the models moved and petal-like ruffles were delicate works of ... art.

 Lagerfeld said he wanted a “very optimistic collection.”